Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/Processes Management (CPU + Main Memory Resource)/Concurrency Control/Concurrency Control.md

-## IPC
-↗ [IPC (Inter Process Communication)](../IPC%20(Inter%20Process%20Communication)/IPC%20(Inter%20Process%20Communication).md)

-## Deadlock and Starvation
+## Deadlock & Starvation
 Deadlock and starvation are two most basic & important issues occurred in concurrency, or in our dealing with concurrency.

+Deadlock might be resulted either by os scheduling algorithms or processes' inherent instruction sets.
+(Recall in database transaction there are some transactions which are unserializable, this is the key issue to the deadlock)

-Specifically, deadlock and starvation and issues alike arise mainly because of the **scheduling algorithms** adopted when addressing such concurrency issues.
+Starvation arises mainly because of the **scheduling algorithms** adopted when addressing such concurrency issues.

 ↗ [Deadlock & Starvation](Deadlock%20&%20Starvation/Deadlock%20&%20Starvation.md)
 ↗ [Scheduling & Resource Management](../../Scheduling%20&%20Resource%20Management/Scheduling%20&%20Resource%20Management.md)

+## IPC
+↗ [IPC (Inter Process Communication)](../IPC%20(Inter%20Process%20Communication)/IPC%20(Inter%20Process%20Communication).md)